YuriyLisovskiy/xalwart.orm/README.md

 * `XW_USE_DB_DRIVER_NAME`: the name of a driver that will be used in ORM.
   `DB_DRIVER_NAME` should be replaced by one of the available drivers shown in [dependencies](#dependencies), example: `XW_USE_SQLITE3`.

+PostgreSQL-specific arguments:
+* `PostgreSQL_ROOT`: root directory for PostgreSQL library in case of non-standard installation path.
 ```bash
 git clone https://github.com/YuriyLisovskiy/xalwart.orm.git
 cd xalwart.orm